Derby dell'Emilia: Statistics

-As of 7 February 2021, there have been 47 competitive meetings between the teams.
-Each side have won 14 of these, and the remaining 21 matches have finished as draws.
-The biggest victory happened on 12 May 2019 and on 28 September 2020 when Bologna earned a 4–1 victory; another victory with a margin of three goals has happened on 7 February 2021, when Bologna wins 0-3.
+As of 2 November 2025, there have been 50 competitive meetings between the teams.
+Bologna has won 15 of these, Parma has won 13, and the remaining 22 matches have finished as draws.
+The biggest victory happened on 12 May 2019 and on 28 September 2020 when Bologna earned a 4–1 victory; another victory with a margin of three goals has happened on 7 February 2021, when Bologna won 3–0.
 Other than that, seven times the match has been decided with a margin of two goals.
-Bologna has achieved this margin of victory twice, both times winning in 3–1 at home in Serie A. Parma have won by a two-goal margin on four occasions, twice at home and twice away, including the spareggio victory in 2005.
+Bologna has achieved this margin of victory twice, both times winning in 3–1 at home in Serie A. Parma have won by a two-goal margin on five occasions, three times at home and twice away, including the spareggio victory in 2005.

 Honours

 Bologna and Parma are the only teams in Emilia-Romagna to have won major titles.
-Bologna won the first of their seven league titles in 1924–25 and their last major silverware in 1974 in the Coppa Italia, before Parma's next title came in the 1991–92 Coppa Italia and then ten years later, in the 2001–02 Coppa Italia.
+Bologna won the first of their seven league titles in 1924–25 and their latest major silverware was the 2024–25 Coppa Italia; Parma's most recent major title was the 2001–02 Coppa Italia.